FAQs

 How will the project support the community?

-Foundation/Non-profit to support local causes - We are looking to support the community ASAP.
+Foundation/non-profit to support local causes - we are looking to support the community ASAP.
 We would like to create a foundation immediately after the project is approved – even before construction begins.
-One of our team’s main pillars is protecting natural resources and uplifting sustainability efforts.
+One of our team’s main pillars is protecting natural resources and advancing sustainability efforts.

 A restaurant partnership with local farms will be imperative to have the best local offerings for guests as well as support the local community.

-Direct Tax revenue from the project will be approximately $5.9 million dollars per year according to a 3rd party economic study that was conducted.
+Direct tax revenue from the project will be approximately $5.9 million dollars per year according to a third party economic study.

 What measures will the project take to be environmentally sensitive?

-State of the art waste water treatment facility
+The project plan includes a state of the art waste water treatment facility.

 All previous projects maintain significant environmentally friendly operational standards.
-These types of standards will continue for this project.
+These standards will continue for this project.

-The retreat will employ a broad range of environmental conservation initiatives that include environmental education, protecting native species of flora and fauna, riverbank restoration, championing reforestation projects, and helping to restore local habitat.
+The retreat will employ a broad range of environmental conservation initiatives, including environmental education, protecting native flora and fauna, riverbank restoration, championing reforestation projects, and restoring local habitats.

 Development will be concentrated on 100 of the 560 acres, leaving the remaining acreage conserved with little to no impact from the project.